-Glasgow-based Saffy Setohy works across choreography, performance, participatory work and movement direction in an expanded field.
+Glasgow-based Saffy Setohy is an artist working across choreography, performance, participatory work/facilitation, and movement direction in an expanded field.
 Interdisciplinary collaboration is at the heart of her work.

 Trained at Laban, Saffy graduated in 2007.
 She has worked as a performer with choreographers including Henrietta Hale, Matthias Sperling, Angela Praed, Willi Dorner, and performed in the restaging of Yvonne Rainers’ seminal post-modern work Trio A for Move: Choreographing You at the Hayward Gallery.